Chewing on grass is a natural behavior for cats, and while they are happy to chew on regular grass, they’re much safer eating cat grass.

-I’m always cautious about bringing outside plants into the home, they can harbor a number of insects that could contaminate my indoor plants.
+I’m always cautious about bringing outside plants into the home because they can harbor a number of insects that could contaminate my indoor plants.

-Growing your own grass is a relatively easy process, that doesn’t require a lot of effort or time.
+Growing your own grass is relatively easy and doesn’t require a lot of effort or time.
 It can be a great treat for your cat and make for a great decoration throughout the home.

 Why not give it a try?
 Your cat will thank you for it.